floragunncom/search-guard-docs/_content/_docs_signals/conditions_overview.md

 ---
-title: Conditions
+title: Conditions Overview
 html_title: Creating Conditions for Signals Alerting
-slug: elasticsearch-alerting-conditions
+slug: elasticsearch-alerting-conditions-overview
-category: signals
-subcategory: conditions
+category: conditions
-order: 600
+order: 0
 layout: docs
 edition: beta
-canonical: elasticsearch-alerting-conditions-overview
 description:
 ---

 <!--- Copyright 2019 floragunn GmbH -->

-# Conditions
+# Conditions Overview
 {: .no_toc}

 Conditions are used to control the execution flow.
 A condition can be used anywhere in the execution chain for watches and actions.